BACB VCS Coordinators

 BACB VCS Instructor Qualifications

-VCS instructors must meet one of the following criteria to teach in the VCS:
+VCS instructors must meet one of the following criteria to teach in the BACB VCS:

 - Hold BCBA or BCBA-D certification.

-- Hold a doctoral degree and have completed coursework requirements for BCBA Option 1 applications.
+- Hold a doctoral degree and have completed behavior-analytic coursework requirements (template).

-- Have completed at least three years (cumulative) of full-time work as a faculty member at an accredited higher education institution within a five-year period and meet the current requirements for BCBA Option 2 applications.
+- Have completed at least three years (cumulative) of full-time faculty teaching and research at an accredited higher education institution within a five-year period (template).

-- Be enrolled in a behavior-analytic doctoral program (e.g., an ABAI accredited doctoral program) at the applying university or at another university with a BCBA-level VCS, with all coursework requirements complete.
+- Be enrolled in a behavior-analytic doctoral program (e.g., an ABAI accredited doctoral program) at the applying university or at another university with a BCBA-level VCS, with all coursework requirements complete (template).

 - Hold a doctoral degree from a program accredited by ABAI.